Protect your privacy

 Understanding Bitcoin traceability

 Bitcoin works with an unprecedented level of transparency that most people are not used to dealing with.
 All Bitcoin transactions are public, traceable, and permanently stored in the Bitcoin network.
 Bitcoin addresses are the only information used to define where bitcoins are allocated and where they are sent.
 These addresses are created privately by each user's wallets.
 However, once addresses are used, they become tainted by the history of all transactions they are involved with.
 Anyone can see the balance and all transactions of any address.
 Since users usually have to reveal their identity in order to receive services or goods, Bitcoin addresses cannot remain fully anonymous.
+As the block chain is permanent, it's important to note that something not traceable currently may become trivial to trace in the future.
 For these reasons, Bitcoin addresses should only be used once and users must be careful not to disclose their addresses.

 Use new addresses to receive payments

 To protect your privacy, you should use a new Bitcoin address each time you receive a new payment.
 Additionally, you can use multiple wallets for different purposes.
 Doing so allows you to isolate each of your transactions in such a way that it is not possible to associate them all together.
 People who send you money cannot see what other Bitcoin addresses you own and what you do with them.
 This is probably the most important advice you should keep in mind.

 Be careful with public spaces